Three Israelis killed in shooting at West Bank crossing

-Jerusalem (CNN)Three Israelis have been killed in a shooting attack at a crossing between Israel and the West Bank, according to Israeli police.
+Har Adar (CNN)Three Israelis have been killed in a shooting attack at a crossing between Israel and the West Bank, according to police.

 Spokesman Micky Rosenfeld said the incident happened at Har Adar, an Israeli settlement located on the border.